MaxwellKendall/maxwellkendall.com/src/blog-posts/data-structures/overview.md

 -- array

 What is a Hashmap?
-> A Hashmap (or Hashtable) is a data structure which makes use of a hash function to map one "arbitrary data type" to another "arbitrary data type".
+> A Hashmap (or HashTable) is a data structure which makes use of a hash function to map one "arbitrary data type" to another "arbitrary data type".
 -- map

 What is a Hash Function?